 - Does the tool foster a sense of community by enabling sharing of training and best practices between stores?

-3) Uploading and organisation of pictures, because this will have a huge impact on the usability of the tool and the speed and accuracy of a store teams' in-store execution.
+3) Uploading and organisation of pictures, because this will impact the usability of the tool and the speed and accuracy of in-store execution.

 - How quick and easy will it be for store teams to upload and categorise pictures?

 - Are pictures stored and organised in a way that makes them fast and easy to find later?
 This could mean having them stored in folders dedicated to specific daily tasks, collection launches, etc.